EuBIC/EuBIC2023/README.md

 ### How to contribute?

-- Vote for your favorite projects in the issue tracker to show your support.
+- Vote for your favorite project in the [Discussions](https://github.com/eubic/EuBIC2023/discussions/5) section!
-- Leave comments to the most interesting proposals.
+- Leave comments to interesting proposals.
 Engage in a discussion to finetune the project proposals!

 ### Important deadlines